bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 On RHEL 7 it is available through the RHEL Server Optional channel.

 The EL_8 repository is intended for RHEL 8 derivates, like AlmaLinux, CentOS Stream, Oracle and Rocky Linux.
+Same rules apply for EL_9.

 .. code-block:: sh